 All-natural chicken contains strictly no growth hormones, antibiotics, and additives.
 The chicken has been processed in minimal condition.
 This helps to maintain its natural taste and flavor.

-Even though all-natural chickens are not regulated, the product should be free from preservatives or any artificial color.
-The products are labeled “all-natural chicken,” by the manufacturers.
+Even though all-natural chickens are not regulated, the product should be free from preservatives or artificial color.
+The manufacturers label the products “all-natural chicken.”

 Organic Chicken

-These chicken are also fed on organic all-grain meals.
-And, they must access other food from the surrounding, that is, outdoor foods.
+These chickens are also fed organic all-grain meals.
+They must access other food from the surrounding area, that is, outdoor foods.

-Their cost is usually set high to cater to the high production cost.
+Their cost is usually high to cover the high production cost.
 As with the organic system, high-quality standards are expected from those keeping all-organic chickens.

 All-natural Eggs vs. Organic